 Bachelor of Music in Music Therapy

 The Bachelor of Music in Music Therapy degree can take up to four years to complete and is aimed at preparing students to complete the Board Certification Examination.
-The degree consists of a number of course work along with clinical internship.
-Typical course topics include Music Application and Theory, General Psychology, Music in Special Education, Psychology of Music, Music in Psychotherapy and more.
+The degree consists of a number of course work along with a clinical internship.
+Typical course topics include Music Application and Theory, General Psychology, Music in Special Education, Psychology of Music, Music in Psychotherapy, and more.
 Students typically also have to take part in Guitar and Keyboard classes as well as Ear Training and Arranging.

 Master of Arts in Music Therapy

 The Master of Arts in Music Therapy degree is aimed at students who have already completed their bachelor’s degree in music therapy.
 In addition, students are required to hold board certification before enrollment in this degree.
 It can take up to two years to complete and is ideal for music therapists who want to increase their knowledge with the aim of moving into research.
-Required courses for this degree may include Essential Research Methods, Advanced Clinical Improvisation, Culturally Competent Practice in Music Therapy and Music Therapy Pedagogy and Supervision.
-Electives may include Lyric Writing, Advanced Music Cognition and Advances in Neuroscience while Specializations range from Global Music Therapy to Research Design and Methodology.
+Required courses for this degree may include Essential Research Methods, Advanced Clinical Improvisation, Culturally Competent Practice in Music Therapy, and Music Therapy Pedagogy, and Supervision.
+Electives may include Lyric Writing, Advanced Music Cognition, and Advances in Neuroscience while Specializations range from Global Music Therapy to Research Design and Methodology.

 Before becoming a music therapist, students must first complete a CBMT Board Certification examination.
 Before students may take part in this examination, they must first complete all the academic and clinical training requirements established by the American Music Therapy Association.
 The certificate issued by the Certification Board for Music Therapists is valid for five years and music therapists must fulfill all the requirements for recertification to obtain a new one.